coresresearch/SSRM-3D-Resistivity-Mapping/README.md

 # SSRM-3D-Resistivity-Mapping
 Image analysis tools for creating 3D resistivity and phase maps from Scanning-spreading resistance microscopy.
+Can be easily adapted to create 3D maps from other measurement types.

 ## Abstract